top of page

 During the 1990's the Army went through a downsizing with the goal of maintaining a

 ten-division active force.
 As such, the 24th Infantry Division was inactivated and re-flagged as the 3rd Infantry Division on February 15, 1996.
 The Division was consequently moved from its bases in Germany to Fort Stewart, Fort Benning, and Hunter Army Airfield, Georgia.
-The Division repeatedly demonstrated its deployability by maintaining a battalion, and later a brigade task force presence in Kuwait.
-It has also moved sizeable forces to Egypt, Bosnia and Kosovo in partnership training and peacekeeping missions.
+The Division repeatedly demonstrated its deployability by maintaining a battalion and later a brigade task force presence in Kuwait.
+It has also moved sizable forces to Egypt, Bosnia, and Kosovo in partnership training and peacekeeping missions.

 In January 2003, Soldiers in the 3rd Infantry Division (Mechanized) were informed that